elastic/opentelemetry/docs/guided-onboarding.md

 - The **Admin** role or higher is required to onboard system logs and metrics.
 To learn more, refer to <DocLink slug="/serverless/general/assign-user-roles" />.
 - Root privileges on the host are required to run the OpenTelemetry collector used in this quickstart.
 - The collector only work on Kubernetes, Linux, and MacOS systems.
-- Refer to [Elastic OpenTelemetry Collector limitations](collector-limitations.md) for known limitations when using Elastic distribution of the OpenTelemetry collector.
+- Refer to [Elastic OpenTelemetry Collector limitations](collector-limitations.md) for known limitations when using Elastic Distribution for the OpenTelemetry collector.

 ## Collect your logs and metrics